 The results on yield components of pearl millet as influenced by varying nitrogen and potassium fertilization strategies are presented in (Table 1).
 The data revealed significant differences among treatments with respect to grain yield, straw yield, and harvest index, clearly indicating that both nitrogen and potassium play a crucial role in enhancing the productivity of pearl millet.
 The grain yield ranged from 1390 kg ha⁻¹ in the unfertilized control (T1) to 3839 kg ha⁻¹ in the treatment receiving 100 kg N ha⁻¹ + 30 kg P₂O₅ ha⁻¹ + 40 kg K₂O ha⁻¹ (T7).
 This marked increase in grain yield with higher nitrogen and potassium application can be attributed to enhanced vegetative growth, improved nutrient uptake, and increased source-sink efficiency.
 Nitrogen is well known for its role in stimulating tillering, leaf area development, and photosynthetic efficiency, while potassium enhances grain filling and translocation of assimilates (Singh et al., 2010).
 The RDF treatment (T2) yielded 2861 kg ha⁻¹, but yield improved further with increasing nitrogen rates in T3 (3501 kg ha⁻¹) and T4 (3798 kg ha⁻¹), showing a linear response up to 100 kg N ha⁻¹.
 This trend is in line with earlier findings by Jadhav, et al. (2011), who reported that higher nitrogen levels significantly improved yield attributes in pearl millet.
 Potassium also played a positive role, as observed by comparing T2 and T5 (same N but higher K in T5), where an increase in grain yield from 2861 to 2965 kg ha⁻¹ was recorded.
 This implies that potassium supplementation beyond the recommended dose is beneficial under conditions of high soil K availability.
 However, beyond a threshold, the yield response tends to plateau, as seen in T6 and T8, where no significant yield difference was observed despite varying nutrient combinations.
 Straw yield followed a similar pattern to grain yield, increasing progressively from 2815 kg ha⁻¹ in control (T1) to a maximum of 5578 kg ha⁻¹ in T7.
 The higher biomass accumulation under N and K-rich treatments can be ascribed to improved plant growth and prolonged photosynthetic activity, which leads to higher total dry matter production.
 This supports the findings of Yadav et al. (2011), who emphasized the importance of balanced nutrient supply for maximizing biomass in coarse cereals.
 Harvest index (HI), an important parameter indicating the efficiency of converting biomass into economic yield, ranged from 33.05% in T1 to 41.00% in T4, and slightly declined to 40.77% in T7.
 This marginal reduction despite higher yields could be due to proportional increase in straw biomass with increasing nutrient availability.
 Among the treatments, T4 recorded the highest harvest index (41.00%), suggesting a more efficient partitioning of dry matter towards grain under optimal nitrogen application.
 This result is corroborated by the work of Singh et al. (2010), who observed that moderate to high N application improved the HI by favouring grain development over vegetative growth.

-Economics
+Cost-Benefit Analysis